 Our new and innovative MSc in Nuclear Science and Applications is taught by a combination of inspired nuclear physics academics from Surrey’s Department of Physics and forward-looking experts from the UK’s nuclear industries.
 The Surrey academics are part of the Centre for Nuclear and Radiation Physics which houses the largest academic nuclear physics research group in the UK.

 What you will study

-Drawing upon our existing expertise and ground-breaking research, our programme will give you a thorough grounding in nuclear science and its applications.
+Drawing upon our thorough expertise and excellent research, our course will give you a deep knowledge of nuclear science and its applications.

 There is also an extended project in the spring and an 11-week MSc dissertation project in the summer, and students will have the opportunity to complete their dissertation on a topic specialising in nuclear research.

 |Qualification||Study mode||Course length||Placement||Start date|

 Study and work abroad

 There may be opportunities to acquire valuable European experience by working or conducting research abroad during your degree or shortly afterwards.
 It is possible to do this in the summer period with an Erasmus+ grant working on your dissertation or as a recent graduate.
 In order to qualify your Erasmus+ traineeship must be a minimum of two months.

 In addition to the formal lectures for taught modules, our course provides a wide range of experimental hands-on training.
 This includes an eight-week radiation physics laboratory which takes place in the specialist radiation laboratories within the Department of Physics at the University of Surrey.
 Within the Department, we also have a common room and a departmental library, which contains copies of earlier MSc dissertations.